Star Wars: Episode III – Revenge of the Sith: Box office

 The film was released in 115 countries.
 Its worldwide gross eventually reached $849 million—making it the second-highest-grossing film of 2005, behind Harry Potter and the Goblet of Fire.
 The film earned an estimated $16.91 million from 2,900 midnight screenings in North America upon its release.
 In total, it earned a record $50 million on its opening day, marking the record for the highest opening-day gross on a Thursday.
 It was surpassed the following year by Pirates of the Caribbean: Dead Man's Chest, which earned $55.5 million on its opening day.
+Revenge of the Sith also set the record for having the highest worldwide opening weekend with $254 million, combined with $304 million from its four-day weekend.
+It would go on to hold this record for two years until Spider-Man 3 took it in 2007.

 With only the May 19 earnings, the film broke four box office records: midnight screenings gross (previously held by The Lord of the Rings: The Return of the King, $8 million), opening day gross (Spider-Man 2, with $40.4 million), single day gross (Shrek 2 with $44.8 million) and Thursday gross (The Matrix Reloaded with $37.5 million).
 Its single day and opening day gross records were later surpassed by Pirates of the Caribbean: Dead Man's Chest on July 7, 2006, when that movie grossed $55.5 million on its opening day, and its midnight screening gross was broken by The Dark Knight on July 18, 2008, with $18.5 million.
 Overall, Revenge of the Sith would go on to generate a total of $108.4 million during its three-day opening weekend, making it the second-highest of all time, after Spider-Man.
 It held the record for having the biggest opening weekend for any 20th Century Fox film for a decade until it was taken by Deadpool in 2016.
 The year prior, Minions had already surpassed Revenge of the Sith for having the largest opening weekend for a prequel.